RequestTimeout/localS/HowTo.md

 > Some Features Might Not Work On MacOS or Linux.

 ### Installation(If Python is installed)
-go to /RequestTimeout/LocalS/src/LocalS.py and download the file.
+Go to /RequestTimeout/LocalS/src/LocalS.py and download the file.

 ---
 Then drop the .py file somewhere accessible, like: